lane-neuro/research-analytics-suite/README.md

      ```sh
      python --version
      ```
-   * An executable package of RAS will be available once the project is ready for prototyping and deployment.
+   * <i>An executable package of RAS will be available once the project is ready for prototyping and deployment.</i>
 2. Clone the repo
    ```sh
    git clone https://github.com/lane-neuro/research-analytics-suite.git